 Canadian and USA orders take 2-8 business days to arrive.
 International orders take 10-21 business days to arrive.
 If you have specific questions about shipping please send us an email to firstname.lastname@example.org.

 When you check out you'll be able to include a message in the Special Notes box that your purchase is a gift.
 We will make sure to remove any pricing on the garments and invoice.
 If you'd like a note included, please type it in the Special Notes box and we will be sure to add it to the package.
 When you are completing check out, fill in the shipping address the address you wish the gift to be sent to.

 Did you know that the energy, water and chemicals used in caring for a garment can take a huge toll on the environment?
 In fact, this stage in the life cycle of a garment can be even more harmful than production.

-If you are washing any of our natural dye premium items please wash separately as the color may slightly run.
+If you are washing any of our natural dye styles, please wash separately by hand as the dye may slightly run.

 To be honest, it’s one of those overused and overly simplified terms that markets well (ie: anti-sweatshop, sweatshop free).
 A sweatshop is basically a factory that has very bad pay and conditions for workers.

 As a consumer, rather than trusting “sweatshop-free” garments, it’s best to go a little deeper.
 You want to be sure that your garments are not produced in factories that use forced or child labour, that the facilities are safe, that workers are not subject to discrimination or harassment, that there is no unauthorized sub-contracting, and that they are earning at least the country’s minimum wage.
 If a brand has a supplier code of conduct this is a good place to start (see ours here), also look for brands that make an effort to be accountable for conditions their supply chain.